Finding the Best Places to Retire Since 2006!

 Retire in Palmer Lake, Colorado?

 Palmer Lake's very small downtown includes a library, an eclectic blend of colorful boutiques and restaurants and the Lucretia Vaile Museum, which is open two days a week and documents town history.
-Neighborhoods are a little haphazard and untidy but include ranch ramblers, Victorians, bungalows and more.
-The Tri-Lakes Center for the Arts is based here and sponsors book signings, exhibits, and concerts.
-The Palmer Lake Art Group's craft fair is in its 42nd year, and the annual Rocky Mountain Chautauqua features an ice cream social, costume contests and walking tours.
+Neighborhoods are a little haphazard and untidy with ranch ramblers, Victorians, bungalows and more.
+The Tri-Lakes Center for the Arts sponsors book signings, exhibits, and concerts.
+The Palmer Lake Art Group's craft fair is in its 46th year, and the annual Rocky Mountain Chautauqua features an ice cream social, costume contests and walking tours.
 Residents also enjoy a Storytellers' Festival.
-Palmer Lake is known locally for its mountainside star, which is nearly 500 feet across and lit up during the entire month of December.
+Palmer Lake is known locally for its mountainside star, which is nearly 500 feet across and every year lit up during the entire month of December.

 The tree-covered mesas of Spruce Mountain Open Space are nearby, and two lakes above town attract fishermen.
 Palmer Lake is less than an hour from Denver and 20 minutes from Colorado Springs.